 Visiting here is a must.
 However…

-I want to talk with you about visiting a distinct region of the island called Haig Point Club and Community.
-Haig Point is the islands’s only private community.
-Here you’ll find a world of special amenities, but also a “feeling” … a lifestyle…that is not available anywhere else in the world.
+I want to talk with you about visiting a distinct region of the Daufuskie Island called Haig Point Club and Community.
+Haig Point is the island’s only private community.
+Here you’ll find a world of special amenities, but also a “feeling” … a lifestyle… that is not available anywhere else in the world.
 You have to experience it for yourself.

-For our family, the fun started the moment we left Hilton Head.
-As I mentioned, the only way to Daufuskie is by boat.
-There is a public ferry ride, but members and guests of Haig Point enjoy a 30 minute private ferry across the sound and intracoastal waterway to the Northern-most point of the island.
+For our family, the fun started the moment we left the embarkation center on Hilton Head.
+As I mentioned, the only way to Daufuskie Island is by boat.
+There is a public water taxi, but members and guests of Haig Point enjoy a 30 minute private ferry ride across the sound and intracoastal waterway to the Northern-most point of the island.

 Haig Point handled transfer of our bags from the ferry to our rental home while we sauntered the sidewalk to Strachan Mansion, the central hub of Haig Point.